hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-lease-cmds.rst

 -  ``lease6-wipe`` - removes all leases from a specific IPv6 subnet or
    from all subnets.

+-  ``lease4-resend-ddns`` - resend a request to update DNS entries for an existing lease.

+-  ``lease6-resend-ddns`` - resend a request to update DNS entries for an existing lease.

 The lease commands library is part of the open source code and is available to every Kea user.